powersync-ja/powersync.dart/demos/local-only-todolist/README.md

 ## Configure your PowerSync Instance

 Create a new PowerSync instance, connecting to the database of the Supabase project.
+See instructions [here](https://docs.powersync.com/integration-guides/supabase-+-powersync#connect-powersync-to-your-supabase).

 Then deploy the following sync rules: